About the course fees

 You will use it to plan projects, gather stories, discover patterns, build catalytic material for sensemaking, and record reflections.

-What do I have to do to get NarraFirma set up to use in the course?
+What do we have to do to get NarraFirma set up to use in the course?

 The simplest method is to pay for a basic account